Raf-krs/B2bApi/README.md

 The purpose of the project was to assess the performance of combining Ef Core + Dapper in a single monolith.
 It is just a demo and does not include all functionalities.
 This project leverages modern tools and technologies to ensure performance, scalability, and ease of maintenance.
-Architectural decisions can be found in the [Architecture Decision Record](Architecture-decisions).
+Architectural decisions can be found in the B2bApi/Architecture-decisions catalog.

 ### Used technologies